rwxrob/cmdbox/README.md

 within the main executable program.
 This is accomplished through simple, judicious use of the `init()` function in each file.
-This approach incurs no more performance hit than would already be required for any other such solution and is 100% concurrency safe.
+This approach incurs no more performance hit than would already be required for any other such solution and is 100% safe for concurrency.

 By the time the command-line application's `main()` function is called all it has to do is `cmdbox.Execute("mycmd")` to execute the top-level